 – I told myself that I’d start in three months.
 After three months passed, I set a new start date.
 And so on, and so on.

-Did I mention how guilty I felt during this time?
-It’s amazing how much I beat up on myself.
-Mind you, I’m not a weak-willed person.
+Did I mention how guilty I felt, and how much I beat up on myself?
+Mind you; I’m not a weak-willed person.
 I get stuff done.
 I set goals and prioritize.
 I just had this…block.